luxmattiastef/luxmattiastef/README.md

 ## Fancy meeting you here 👋

+I am Mattia, student of the **Big Data Engineer** course powered by Randstad.
 I am a data engineer studying and practicing with data everyday.
 My focus is machine learning, data analysis and visualizations.
 Always open to try new things and collaborate on exciting, new projects!